Arthritis PainGentle Therapy for Strengthening Muscles and Reducing Joint Pain

 Arthritis Pain Affects Many People

 Arthritis pain is a condition of degeneration affecting the joints of the body.
 The most common form is osteoarthritis, which is characterized by enlarged, painful, or creaky joints which are usually not warm to the touch nor red in appearance.
 Other forms of arthritis are gout, rheumatoid, psoriatic, and infectious.
+People frequently seek out physical therapy and occupational therapy treatment for pain in the back and neck, hip and knee, shoulder, ankles, and hand.
 From 2013-15, an estimated 54.4 million US adults annually had been advised by a physician that they had some form of arthritis.
 The prevalence of arthritis is expected to rise to 78 million Americans ages 18 or older by 2040.
 Regardless of the type of arthritis present, the impact on walking and safety can be profound.
 The presence of arthritis increases the risk of falling.
 Research has shown that adults with arthritis were about 2.5 times more likely to have two or more falls and to suffer a fall injury in the past 12 months when compare to non-arthritic adults.
+If you are at risk of falling, we strongly recommend participating in a balance training program.

 Do You Have Arthritis Pain?